COMMS

 Option that forces collection fields to append provides suffix every time it is serialised.

-Definition: options.h:531
+Definition options.h:531

 NOTE, that the example above uses comms::option::def::SequenceTrailingFieldSuffix option, rather than comms::option::def::SequenceTerminationFieldSuffix.
 The options slightly differ.
 The "termination" one (comms::option::def::SequenceTerminationFieldSuffix) forces the field to stop reading when termination value is encountered, while "trailing" one (comms::option::def::SequenceTrailingFieldSuffix) doesn't check what it reads, the reading size must be limited by other means (comms::option::def::SequenceFixedSize in the example above).
 When the read is complete, it just consumes the termination character.
 Both options, however, force the termination character to be appended at the end during write operation.